Improvements ensure clean water for Red Springs

 - Replacement of 8,000 LF of failing 2-inch waterline with 6-inch PVC waterline.

 The WithersRavenel-led project was successfully completed by Harper General Contractors in January 2022.
-The Town is now prepared for the future with a system that is more efficient, easier to maintain and provides better-quality water to customers.
+The Town is now ready for the future with a system that is more efficient.
+It is easier to maintain and provides better-quality water to customers.